 There are some albums which are career defining for an artist, and others which improve with each subsequent release.
 That certainly applies to TEXAS, we do however have a soft spot for the album which kicked it all off for them, 30 years ago.
 The band are now giving us a chance to hear that album, Southside, in its entirety, and live on their upcoming tour.
-The dates incidentally have been rescheduled to next year.
+The dates incidentally have been rescheduled.

 The bands debut album was a massive international hit, thanks in part to the lead track, I Don’t Want A Lover.
 The single made the top ten in the UK and right across Europe.
 Southside debuted at number three in the UK and eighty-eight on the US Billboard 200 album charts.